TanNguyen20/AloApp/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently working on CanTho University
+- 🔭 I’m currently learning on CanTho University
-- 🌱 I’m currently learning IT
-- I study at CanTho University
-- My major is Information technology
+- 🌱 My major is Information technology